 Depression plays a big role here and it is crucial for us to learn about what depression symptoms and causes are so that we can prevent a friend or a loved one for making the wrong decision by ending their life.

 This hits close to home for me because my brother had depression about two years ago and had to go through therapy and take medication.
+He reaped the benefits of medical tourism.
 He was able to get through it with the help of friends and family.
 My mom who is based in Australia, went home to the Philippines to look after her son.
 It’s a good thing that my brother had this support system around him, which made things easier for him to fight this sickness.
 But what about those who do not have the same support system around them?
 Are they doomed to go on a downward spiral and end their lives?

 This is the reason why we need to be aware of depression symptoms and causes in order to prevent those who are close to us to make a decision that they will regret.